 Worth getting out of bed for

-Starring alongside James Dean in Rebel Without a Cause, the Griffith Observatory is steeped in almost as much Hollywood lore as the sign a little further along the hillside.
+Starring alongside James Dean in Rebel Without a Cause and a backdrop to La La Land's most romantic dance sequence, the Griffith Observatory is steeped in almost as much Hollywood lore as the sign a little further along the hillside.
 Fans of silver-screen classics go for the history, but the art deco icon also commands a sweeping view across the Los Angeles Basin, allowing you to see all the way to the beaches of Santa Monica and San Pedro Bay.
 Hidden beneath the old United Artists tower is another piece of Hollywood history, the Theatre at the Ace Hotel.
 Founded by some of the biggest stars of the industry’s golden age, this 1,600-seat movie palace has a three-storey lobby, elaborate ornamentation and a ceiling fitted with thousands of mirrors to catch the light.
 State-of-the-art sound and lighting equipment were added during the refurbishment, allowing it to play host to all manner of performances – musical, theatrical and otherwise.
 For art of another kind, you’ve got The Broad, a contemporary art museum on Grand Avenue.
 There are more than 2,000 works in the gallery’s permanent collection, and it regularly plays host to internationally-significant exhibitions.
 For fitness buffs looking to branch out beyond the hotel's own fitness centre in search of classes and a lap pool, free passes to LA Athletic Club (just across the street) are available at reception.

 Sitting atop the US Bank building, modern-American restaurant 71above could be said to be the crown of downtown.
 With a geometric sculpture hanging from the ceiling and curved panels of white oak between the window panes, it would be an impressive space even if it were on ground level – but it just so happens to be 71 storeys up, with panoramic views that stretch away across the city and over the Hollywood Hills.
 A block from the hotel you’ll find The Exchange, which sits inside the Freehand Los Angeles hotel.
 Designed by New York-based firm Roman and Williams, the wood-clad interiors are lined with long banquettes, lending a laid-back and sociable atmosphere.
 The food celebrates the city’s multiculturalism, showing particular influence from Israeli cuisine.
 Those with a palate for all things South East Asian should try Little Sister on West 7th Street, a Vietnamese fusion restaurant with European-accented dishes.
 The flavours are bold and the atmosphere is lively thanks to an upbeat soundtrack and friendly service.